Monart Guided Drawing

 Drawing is a teachable skill that anyone can learn.
 Many older children, teens and adults don’t know how to draw simply because no one has ever shown them how.
 During class, students will draw along with the instructor to create their images with direct, step-by-step instruction.
 Students will learn to use the “Five Basic Elements of Shape,” which is the backbone of the Monart Drawing Method.
 Just as we put together letters to create words we will use “The Five Basic Elements of Shape” together to create realistic drawings piece by piece.
 While there is no outside homework for these classes, students are encouraged to keep a sketchbook to practice their weekly skills.
 They are welcome to submit their completed drawings each week after class to receive individualized feedback, or they may simply take this course for fun.

-Themes and focus for the 2023-2024 series of mini courses are as follows:
+The themes and focus for the 2023-2024 series of mini-courses are as follows:

 Aside from simply learning foundational drawing skills, this course will also improve skills in the following areas: